SanjanPiya/AppRTC-iOS/README.md

     - if server not reachable print message (generally print response messages somewhere in a status field)

 ##Done
+- 2016-09-15    - calling the phone - video does not appear instantly (after a shake it comes)
+                - calling from the phone - video appears full and after shake the small vindow comes too
+                - miniLocalVideoDoesNotAppear / RemoteVideo does not appear
 - 2016-09-12 - fix ios Connection Problem
                 Possibilities:
                 - enable ipv6 on le-space.de